 - Dr Emma Stone, Director of Policy and Research, Joseph Rowntree Foundation

-- Professor Craig Watkins, Director of Research and Innovation, Faculty of Social Sciences, University of Sheffield
+- Professor Craig Watkins, Vice President and Head of the Faculty of Social Sciences, University of Sheffield (Chair)

 For more information on this scheme or if you are interested in applying for future cohorts please email firstname.lastname@example.org.
 The call for applications is annual, usually in March/April and the scheme commences in September/October to coincide with the academic year.